 Julian is a social entrepreneur with fifteen years’ management experience in the arts sector, and particular expertise in devising and developing participatory projects which use creativity to enhance educational achievement, aspiration, and social cohesion.
 He strongly believes in the life-changing role that the arts can play in enriching the lives of all children and young people, especially those facing challenging circumstances.
 Through Creative Futures Julian is building a raft of partnerships and programmes which is inspiring children and young people, enabling their creativity to flourish, and bringing positive change to society.

-Vanessa is an experienced teacher specialising in Early childhood music and makes music with children in nurseries and teaches early years piano and musicianship.
-She holds an MA (Distinction) in Education (Early Childhood Music) from the Centre for Research in Early Childhood and a PGCE in Music from the Institute of Education.
+Vanessa is an experienced early childhood music teacher and researcher.
+She makes music with children in nurseries and teaches early years piano and musicianship.
+She is studying for a PhD at the Royal College of Music where she is an RCM Studentship Holder and holds an MA (Distinction) in Education (Early Childhood Music) from the Centre for Research in Early Childhood and a PGCE in Music from the Institute of Education.

 Having started her career as a secondary school music teacher, she has subsequently worked as both a music and general teacher/practitioner in a number of primary schools and nurseries.
 She also worked in Spain where she led multi-arts projects with young children and as Education Assistant at the New London Orchestra, working on education and community projects.